statamic/v2-docs/content/collections/docs/taxonomies.md

 To further clarify,
 `Star wars`, `star wars`, `StAr WaRS`, and `star-wars` are all treated as the _same term_.
 If perfect consistency is important, you can add a `title` field to a term's [additional data](#additional-data).

+## Term IDs {#ids}

+A term ID is simply the taxonomy handle and the slug joined by a slash.
+For example, the `Star Wars` term's ID would be `tags/star-wars`.

+Most of the time, you don't need to worry or care about IDs.
+The only time you might is if you're writing an addon, or referencing terms [without taxonomizing](#without-taxonomizing).

 ## Terms in the Control Panel {#terms-in-the-cp}